-In the sequel, we will identify, using the same logic, the degrees of freedom (i.e. the 'spins') of the RTN model for random Clifford tensors [59, 61].
+In the sequel, we identify, using the same logic, the degrees of freedom (i.e., the spins) of the RTN model for random Clifford tensors [58,60].
 Analogously, they will form a basis of the commutant of the action of the Clifford unitaries on the Q-fold tensor product.
-Since Clifford unitary tensors form a subgroup of all (Haar) unitary tensors, the set of operators that will commute with their action on the tensor Hilbert space will the larger.
-In other words, the commutant with will be larger as compared to the Haar case.
-We will now proceed to explain the nature of this larger commutant, and thus of the spins of the Stat.
-Mech. model for the RTN model of random Clifford tensors.
+Since Clifford unitary tensors form a subgroup of all (Haar) unitary tensors, the set of operators that will commute with their action on the tensor Hilbert space will be larger.
+In other words, the commutant will be larger as compared with the Haar case.
+We now proceed to explain the nature of this larger commutant, and thus of the spins of the stat mech model for the RTN model of random Clifford tensors.

-B. Schur-Weyl Duality for the Clifford RTN model
+B. Schur-Weyl duality for the Clifford random tensor network model

-Throughout this subsection (and any discussion of the RTN or monitored quantum circuits with random Clifford unitaries in this paper) we will take the on-site Hilbert space dimension d at each edge to be a power of a prime number p, i.e. $d = p^M$ with some integer M.
+Throughout this section (and any discussion of the RTN or monitored quantum circuits with random Clifford unitaries in this paper) we take the on-site Hilbert-space dimension d at each edge to be a power of a prime number p, i.e., $d = p^M$ with some integer M.

-The difference with the case of Haar unitary tensors appears in (8): In the Clifford case the matrix U is replaced by a unitary matrix, which we will denote by V, in the Clifford subgroup Cliff(N, p) of all unitary $D \times D$ matrices U(D), where $D = d^z = p^{zM} = p^N$ , and N = zM.
-First, we will use this setup to describe the commutant of this action on the Q-fold tensor product space.
-Second, after the description of the commutant is completed, we will consider the generalization of the average (11) to a random average over all the elements of this Clifford subgroup Cliff(N, p) acting on a fixed tensor $|T_v\rangle$ which is now chosen to be a stabilizer state.
+The difference with the case of Haar unitary tensors appears in (8): In the Clifford case the matrix U is replaced by a unitary matrix, which we denote by V, in the Clifford subgroup Cliff(N, p) of all unitary $D \times D$ matrices U(D), where $D = d^z = p^{zM} = p^N$, and N = zM.
+First, we use this setup to describe the commutant of this action on the Q-fold tensor product space.
+Second, after the description of the commutant is completed, we consider the generalization of the average (11) to an average over all the elements of this Clifford subgroup Cliff(N, p) acting on a fixed tensor $|T_v\rangle$ which is now chosen to be a stabilizer state.